LeeAdcock/robocodeJs.com/ui/public/docs/dev.md

 - `arena.getWidth() : number`
 - `arena.getHeight() : number`

+Virtual markers can be created in the arena that provide simplified calculations for angles and distance.
+These markers are either dropped at the current bot location, or at a specified coordinate.

+- `arena.getMarker(x, y) : marker`

+The marker returned has several convenience methods:

+- `marker.getX() : number`
+- `marker.getY() : number`
+- `marker.getDistance() : number`
+- `marker.getBearing() : number`

 # Events Overview

 Most of your bot application code will be defined as functions you create that are executed when events take place in your bot's environment.
 These functions, which are registered on the bot as event handlers, enable you to define how your bot reacts and adapts.
 Each time you set an event handler with the `on` function, it will overwrite any previously defined handler for that event type.